 The output of the encoder is three streams, , , and , to achieve a code rate of 1/3.

 Constituent Encoders.
 The input to the first constituent encoder is the input bit stream to the turbo coding block.
-The input to the second constituent encoder is the output of the QPP interleaver, a permutated version of the input sequence.
+The input to the second constituent encoder is the output of the QPP interleaver, a permutation of the input sequence.

-There are two output sequences from each encoder, a systematic and a parity .
-Only one of the systematic sequences () is used as an output because the other () is simply a permutated version of the chosen systematic sequence.
+Each encoder outputs two sequences, called the systematic sequence and the parity sequence.
+The systematic sequences are denoted by and the parity sequences are denoted by .
+Only one of the systematic sequences () is used as an output because the other () is simply a permutation of the chosen systematic sequence.
 The transfer function for each constituent encoder is given by the following equation.

 The first element, 1, represents the systematic output transfer function.
 The second element, , represents the recursive convolutional output transfer function.